 for your Android app.

-- When linking your Android app, make sure to specify the exact package name you used previously when renaming sample package.
+- When linking your Android app, make sure to specify the exact package name you used previously when renaming the sample package.

 - You can use the Generate Signed APK Wizard in Android Studio to generate a new keystore and signed certificate if you don’t have one already.
 To learn how to run the Generate Signed APK Wizard, see Signing Your App in Android Studio.